How Do We Test Your Helmet?

 Why Test a Helmet?

-A crash helmet / riding hat is capable of harbouring safety-critical damage, which in many cases is simply not visible to the human eye.
+Any type of protective headgear is capable of harbouring safety-critical damage, which in many cases is simply not visible to the human eye.
 So, a visual inspection, even by a trained technician, is as effective as predicting a winning lottery number.

 The resins and glues used to manufacture the shell naturally deteriorate over time, but the factors that accelerate the rate of degradation are complex, which is why manufacturers normally state a helmet is good for 3-5 years.